TheComamba/UnKenny/README.md

 # UnKenny - NPCs with artificial intelligence

+> [!NOTE]
+> **Looking for contributors / maintainers**
+>
+> UnKenny is currently more or less unmaintained.
+The reason is that while I quite like this module, developing it really frustrates me.
+I am not a JavaScript developer, and, in all honesty, I don't desire to become one.
+Then there's the Foundry code, which requires very specific domain knowledge, and which changes faster than I can keep up with in my very limited spare time.
+>
+> I am looking for developers who actually enjoy working on Foundry modules, and who would like to every now and then take a look at UnKenny.
+I can make you a collaborator, or, if you prefer, I can transfer ownership of the repository to you.
+>
+> If the person I just described sounds like you, please open an issue.
+>
+> I wouldn't be gone entirely: I am very willing to talk you through the module, or to team up for some collaborative programming.
+>
+> All the best, Simon

 ## About

 UnKenny is a module for [Foundry Virtual Tabletop](https://foundryvtt.com/).
 It allows you to generate a tiny dialogue with a character, by providing them with a limited AI.
 The idea arose during our Starfinder game, because we wanted to simulate the interaction with a robotical NPC.